CIMSS and NOAA/NESDIS/STAR/ASPB Calibration

 View Angle Considerations

 The signal measured by GOES (or any other instrument) is affected by the view angle associated with any given field of view.
 The magnitude of this effect varies with wavelength and the composition of the atmosphere through which the field of view is seen.
 These effects can be modeled in a fast forward model calculation.
+Results for the 10 ABI IR bands are shown below for 6 standard atmospheres.

-Results with the U.S. Standard Atmosphere can be seen here for the GOES-R series ABI and results for the GOES-12 Sounder can be seen here.
+A similar plot for the GOES-12 Sounder and the U.S. Standard Atmosphere can be seen here.
 The corresponding plot for the GOES-I-M series imager is here.
 Note that for the imager plot bands 2, 3, 4, and 6 are from GOES-12 and band 5 is from GOES-10.
-The GOES instruments are spectrally similar for all similar bands with the exception of band 3 on the imagers (the water vapor channel) where GOES-12 is significantly different spectrally from its predecessors.
+The GOES instruments are spectrally similar for all similar bands with the exception of band 3 on the GOES-I-M imagers (the water vapor channel) where GOES-12 is significantly different spectrally from its predecessors.
 This plot is still representative of the other GOES imager water vapor bands, though as the view angle increases, the difference between band 3 on GOES-12 and the previous GOES imagers also increases.
 A plot of GOES-10 and GOES-12 brightness temperature difference due to view angle for band 3 is here.

 GOES Post-Launch Science Tests